Our work in

 Cycling for Our Community - Cancer Fund for Children - 2014

 "This 100k annual bike ride was not an easy one.
 The guys had been training hard and with some new additions to an already strong team," Matt Halligan, Chief Technology Officer.

-Belfast: A 15 member strong Openwave Mobility team took part in a gruelling 5 hour charity bike ride to raise funds for the Northern Ireland Cancer Fund for Children.
-The team event was successful in raising a fantastic £3300 for the local charity.
+The Openwave Mobility team took part in a gruelling 5 hour charity bike ride, raising £3,300 for the Northern Ireland Cancer Fund for Children.

 Every week in Northern Ireland, another three children, teenagers or young adults, aged between 0-24 years old, are diagnosed with cancer.
 Cancer Fund for Children understands the devastating impact cancer diagnosis and treatment can have on the whole family and that beyond the essential clinical care there is a family life that needs to be rebuilt.

 We’re always looking for more opportunities to get involved in our communities – what’s happening near YOU?